dlbewley/dlbewley.github.io/_posts/2015-02-01-Ansible-Customizing-Order-Of-Hosts-in-List.md

 ---
-title: Using Ansible Filters to Customizing Order Of Hosts in List
+title: Using Ansible Filters to Customize the Order Of Hosts in a List
 layout: post
 ---